Page Loading

 These are the best used electric cars by price and budget based on a data-driven analysis of each vehicle's reliability, resale value and safety.

-The best used electric car under $10k is the 2014 Nissan LEAF, which is also the best used electric car under $15k.
-The 2018 Nissan LEAF ranks #1 for the best used electric cars under $20k.
+The best used electric car under $10k is the 2017 Nissan LEAF, with the 2017 Chevrolet Bolt EV being the best used electric car under $15k.
+The 2021 Chevrolet Bolt EV ranks #1 for the best used electric cars under $20k.

-The best used electric car under $25k is the 2022 Nissan LEAF and the best used electric car under $30k is the 2022 Chevrolet Bolt EV.
-Topping the list for the best used electric cars under $35k is the 2020 Tesla Model 3, which is also the best used electric car under $40k.
+The best used electric car under $25k is the 2018 Tesla Model 3, which is also the best used electric car under $30k.
+Topping the list for the best used electric cars under $35k is the 2022 Tesla Model 3, while the 2020 Tesla Model S ranks first for the best used electric cars under $45k.

 How We Rank These Cars